|Varicose Veins||Varicose Veins||Varicose Veins||Varicose Veins

 Although Sclerotherapy has been used to treat varicose veins for centuries, until recently, it is was limited in its success to smaller veins, especially spider and reticular veins.
 However, recent advances like the use of ultrasound guidance and newer materials like foam have allowed a renaissance of this technique.
 Now, foam sclerotherapy is being used increasingly to treat all sorts of varicose veins, including large ones, with nearly equal success as other techniques.

-The latest method to get rid of large truncal varicose veins is Endovenous Laser Therapy(EVLT).
+The latest method to treat large truncal varicose veins is Endovenous Laser Therapy(EVLT).
 This method has revolutionized the treatment of varicose veins in the past decade.
 This is done in the clinic as a day case and needs only local anesthesia.
 There are no incisions, on scars and minimal pain.
 There is hardly any “down-time” for the patient.